jaceygan/cardshuffle/README.md

 # cardshuffle
-Show card deck order after each shuffle
+Show card deck order after each shuffle.
+Currently supports in and out farro shuffles.

 To do:
 1. Allow user defined starting order